A construction project with blueprints, sourced from one of the top construction lead services.

 However, this model can become very expensive for larger projects.
 A small percentage of a six- or seven-figure contract is a significant amount of money.
 It’s crucial to do the math and understand exactly how much a successful bid will cost you in fees.
 This structure is often better suited for smaller residential jobs rather than large-scale commercial projects where the commission fees could be substantial.

-Hidden Costs and Contract Fine Print
+Watch Out for Hidden Costs and Fine Print

 This is where you need to put on your reading glasses and pay close attention.
 Many lead services have additional costs that aren't obvious at first glance.
 For example, some platforms might require you to use their specific software to manage bids or communicate with clients, which could come with its own fees.
 Others might charge extra for access to premium features or to post projects for subcontractors.